IonBoleac/mqtt-broker/mqtt-tls/README.md

 ## Test the application
-To test the application, it's possible to use the client `mosquitto_sub` that is available thanks the apt package `mosquitto_clients`.
+To test the application, it's possible to use the client `mosquitto_sub` that is available thanks to the apt package `mosquitto_clients`.
 To start the client, run the following command:

 ```bash
 mosquitto_sub -h localhost -p 8883 -u example_user -P 'insecure' --cafile mqtt/certs/ca/ca.crt --cert mqtt/certs/clients/example_user/example_user.crt --key mqtt/certs/clients/example_user/example_user.key -t /world
 ```

-Through this command is created a subcriber that listen on the topic `/world` and print the messages that are published on this topic.
+Through this command is created a subcriber that listens on the topic `/world` and prints the messages that are published on this topic.
 To publish a message on the topic `/world`, run the following command:

 ```bash
 mosquitto_pub -h localhost -p 8883 -u example_user -P 'insecure' --cafile mqtt/certs/ca/ca.crt --cert mqtt/certs/clients/example_user/example_user.crt --key mqtt/certs/clients/example_user/example_user.key -m hello -t /world